mcneel/developer.rhino3d.com/_guide_topics/yak/pushing-a-package-to-the-server.md

 ---
 title: Pushing a Package to the Server
-description: This is a step by step guide to pushing a package to the Yak server.
+description: This is a step by step guide to pushing a package to the package server.
 authors: ['will_pearson']
 sdk: ['Yak']
 languages: # empty
 platforms: ['Windows']
-categories: ['Step By Step']
+categories: ['Getting Started']
 origin: unset
-order: 2
+order: 20
 keywords: ['developer', 'yak']
 layout: toc-guide-page
 ---